espressif/esp-adf/docs/en/design-guide/dev-boards/user-guide-esp32-s3-korvo-2.rst

    * - Battery Charger
      - AP5056 is a constant current and constant voltage linear charger for single cell lithium-ion batteries.
 Used for charging of a battery connected to the Battery Socket over the Micro USB Port.
    * - Function Press Keys
      - Six press keys labeled REC, MUTE, PLAY, SET, VOL- and VOL+.
-They are routed to ESP32-S3-WROOM-1 module and intended for development and testing of a UI for audio applications using dedicated API.
+They are routed to ESP32-S3-WROOM-1 module and intended for development and testing of a UI for audio applications using a dedicated API.
    * - Boot/Reset Press Keys
      - | Boot: holding down the Boot key and momentarily pressing the Reset key initiates the firmware upload mode.
 Then you can upload firmware through the serial port.
        | Reset: pressing this button alone resets the system.
    * - MicroSD Slot
      - The development board supports a microSD card in 1-bit mode, and can store or play audio files in the microSD card.
    * - LCD Connector
-     - A FPC connector with 0.5 mm pitch to connect LCD extension board.
+     - A FPC connector with 0.5 mm pitch to connect to the LCD extension board.
    * - System LEDs
-     - Two general purpose LEDs (green and red) controlled by ESP32-S3-WROOM-1 module to indicate certain operation states of the audio application using dedicated API.
+     - Two general-purpose LEDs (green and red) controlled by ESP32-S3-WROOM-1 module to indicate certain operation states of the audio application using dedicated API.
    * - Camera Connector
      - An external camera module that can be connected to the development board with the connector to transmit images.